 - 16. Continued Closures of Certain Higher-Risk Businesses.
 The Health Officer orders the continued closure of the following Higher-Risk Businesses and activities: - a.
 Indoor playgrounds for children, except for those located within childcare centers. - b.
 Convention centers and public entertainment venues, such as, movie theaters, live performance theaters, concert halls, arenas, stadiums, theme parks, festivals. - c.
 Live entertainment, including, but not limited to, live music and live performances. - d.
 Nightclubs and lounges, including, but not limited to, smoking, cigar, or hookah lounges. - Family entertainment centers (such as bowling alleys and arcades) except the following for outdoor operations only: those located within public parks, batting cages, miniature golf and go cart racing. - f.
 All public or private spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence. - g.
-Indoor service of food, beverages, and/or alcohol that involves a customer sitting indoors or remaining indoors to consume food, beverages, or alcohol at restaurants and similar food facilities, brewpubs, craft distilleries, breweries, bars, pubs and wineries including any associated tasting rooms. - h.
-Brewpubs, craft distilleries, breweries, bars, pubs and wineries, including any associated tasting rooms, that are not authorized to operate pursuant this Order, Appendix H: Restaurant Protocols, and by the City to operate outdoors. - i.
-Indoor, in-person onsite dining at restaurants and similar food facilities that hold a Cityissued restaurant permit. - j.
-Indoor portions and exhibits of museums, zoos, and aquariums must close to the public. - k.
-Recreational adult team sports. - Indoor operations of gyms and fitness facilities.
+Indoor or outdoor in-person dining that involves a customer remaining onsite to consume food, beverages, or alcohol at restaurants and similar food facilities, brewpubs, craft distilleries, breweries, bars, pubs and wineries including any associated tasting rooms.

-m.
+- h.
+Indoor portions and exhibits of museums, zoos, and aquariums must close to the public. - i.
+Recreational adult team sports. - j.
+Indoor operations of gyms and fitness facilities. - k.
 All events and gatherings, unless specifically allowed by this Order.